From a 200-row spreadsheet to a SaaS platform driving $10M ARR

 Goal: Enhance the quick-find experience with an universal search bar, allow users to search across the universe within the product.

-Solution: Universal Search Bar with Forecast Previews and Deep-Dive Capability
+Solution: Universal Search bar with forecast previews and Deep-Dive Capability

-Design: Discoverability
+Discoverability

-Design: Knowledgeability
+Knowledgeability

 Need: Users want to quickly understand what is driving a forecast.